Common Express Entry Mistakes and How To Fix Them

 1. Having less than one year of continuous full-time experience in your primary NOC code

-Indicating a primary NOC code on your Express Entry profile that you have less than a year of continuous full-time experience (30 hours/week), or a code that doesn’t fall under TEER category 0, 1, 2 or 3, will be an automatic rejection.
+One of the most common mistakes when applying to Express Entry is having less than a year of continuous full-time experience (30 hours/week) in your primary NOC code when you submit your profile, or using a code that doesn’t fall under TEER category 0, 1, 2 or 3, will be an automatic rejection.

 Solution: Only indicate a primary NOC code that you can prove you have at least one year, in the last ten years, of skilled, full-time work experience.
 You should also be aware that whatever you indicate as your primary NOC code will not affect your employment prospects in Canada.
 Once you are a Canadian permanent resident, you are free to work in any position or industry you wish.